Darby & Cruz

 Do you know Ozzie Cooper –a stand-out at Whatcom Community College?
 Maybe you passed him in a crowded hallway walking with his best friend, Margaret Cooper, from

-I have type one brittle diebetis.
+I have type 1 brittle diabetes.
 Last year my blood sugar dropped so fast while I was driving my car that I passed out and crashed.
 My service dog, "Nelson" alerts me if my blood sugar drops dangerously low.
 I have so much more independence and not worried about driving now.